khan-ayanama/Course107-Backend/1.NodeJS/Tutorial-02/Note-02.md

 ### Differences

-* Memory Sharing: In a process, each instance has its own separate memory space, while threads within the same process share the same memory space.
+* `Memory Sharing`: In a process, each instance has its own separate memory space, while threads within the same process share the same memory space.

-* Isolation: Processes are isolated from each other, preventing one process from affecting the execution or data of another.
+* `Isolation`: Processes are isolated from each other, preventing one process from affecting the execution or data of another.
 Threads within the same process, however, can directly access and modify each other's memory.

-* Creation Overhead: Creating a new process is generally more resource-intensive than creating a new thread due to the overhead of duplicating resources for the new process.
+* `Creation Overhead`: Creating a new process is generally more resource-intensive than creating a new thread due to the overhead of duplicating resources for the new process.
 Threads share most of their resources with the parent process.

-* Communication: Inter-process communication (IPC) between different processes can be more complex and slower compared to inter-thread communication within the same process.
+* `Communication`: Inter-process communication (IPC) between different processes can be more complex and slower compared to inter-thread communication within the same process.

-* Resource Management: Processes are heavier in terms of resource usage because they have their own memory space and resources.
+* `Resource Management`: Processes are heavier in terms of resource usage because they have their own memory space and resources.
 Threads are lighter in terms of resource usage since they share resources with the process.

-* Concurrency: Processes are inherently separate and isolated, so they can run on different CPU cores or even on different machines.
+* `Concurrency`: Processes are inherently separate and isolated, so they can run on different CPU cores or even on different machines.
 Threads, being part of the same process, run on the same core or cores available to the process.

 In summary, processes and threads are essential concepts in operating systems and concurrency.
 Processes provide isolation and independent execution units, while threads provide lightweight units of execution that share resources within a process.
 Multithreading allows applications to make efficient use of available resources and improve overall performance by handling multiple tasks concurrently.